Turner Classic Movies: Programming

 The network's programming season runs from March of one year until the following February of the next when a retrospective of Oscar-winning and Oscar-nominated movies is shown, called 31 Days of Oscar.
 As a result of its devoted format to classic feature films, viewers who are interested in tracing the career development of actresses such as Barbara Stanwyck or Greta Garbo or actors like Cary Grant or Humphrey Bogart have the unique opportunity to see most of the films that were made during their careers, from beginning to end.
 Turner Classic Movies presents many of its features in their original aspect ratio (widescreen or full screen) whenever possible – widescreen films broadcast on Turner Classic Movies are letterboxed on the network's standard definition feed.
 Turner Classic Movies also regularly presents widescreen presentations of films not available in the format on any home video release.

 Occasionally, Turner Classic Movies shows restored versions of films, particularly old silent films with newly commissioned musical soundtracks.
 Turner Classic Movies is also a major backer of the Descriptive Video Service (created by Boston PBS member station WGBH-TV), with many of the films aired on the network offering visual description for the blind and visually impaired, which is accessible through the second audio program option through most television sets, or a cable or satellite receiver.
+After Turner’s merger with Time Warner, it began to air classic films made by Warner Bros., mainly those before the 1960s.

 During the prime time hours, an ident for the "Watch TCM" app is shown after every movie.

-Certain titles on Turner Classic Movies are not available to streaming services, due to restrictions through this service platform.
-During these scheduled times, the movie title is blocked from airing and a visual notice is provided to the viewer.
+Watch TCM is Turner Classic Movies’ official TV Everywhere app.
+Certain titles on Turner Classic Movies are not available to streaming services, due to restrictions through this service platform, and during these scheduled times, the movie title is blocked from airing and a visual notice is provided to the viewer.